-- 3.3.5 The screening and appropriate assessment stages take account of the baseline condition of the European sites and their interest features33, including (where reported) data on - the site boundaries and the boundaries of the component SSSIs; - the conservation objectives; - information on the attributes of the European sites that contribute to and define their integrity; - the condition, vulnerabilities and sensitivities of the sites and their interest features, including known pressures and threats; - the approximate locations of the interest features within each site (if reported); and - designated or non-designated 'functional habitats' (if identified). - 3.3.6 These data were derived from: - the most recent JNCC-hosted GIS datasets; - the Standard Data forms for SACs and SPAs and Information Sheets for Ramsar sites; - Article 12 and 17 reporting; - the published site Conservation Objectives; - Supplementary Advice to the conservation objectives (SACO) where available34;
+- 3.3.5 The screening and appropriate assessment stages take account of the baseline condition of the European sites and their interest features34, including (where reported) data on - the site boundaries and the boundaries of the component SSSIs; - the conservation objectives; - information on the attributes of the European sites that contribute to and define their integrity; - the condition, vulnerabilities and sensitivities of the sites and their interest features, including known pressures and threats; - the approximate locations of the interest features within each site (if reported); and - designated or non-designated 'functional habitats' (if identified).

+3.3.6 These data were derived from:

-32 For example, where an option is likely to directly affect the marine environment (e.g. through desalination schemes) and so potentially result in environmental changes that could coincide with areas used by wide-ranging marine species; however, wide-ranging marine / marine dependent species associated with marine sites that are not directly connected to the hydrological zone of influence are not typically considered to be both sensitive and exposed to the effects of the options.
+33 For example, where an option is likely to directly affect the marine environment (e.g. through desalination schemes) and so potentially result in environmental changes that could coincide with areas used by wide-ranging marine species; however, wide-ranging marine / marine dependent species associated with marine sites that are not directly connected to the hydrological zone of influence are not typically considered to be both sensitive and exposed to the effects of the options.

-33 The interest features are taken to be the qualifying features; and other within-site features that may be relevant to site integrity, particularly 'typical species' (for SACs) and within-site supporting habitats for SPAs.
+34 The interest features are taken to be the qualifying features; and other within-site features that may be relevant to site integrity, particularly 'typical species' (for SACs) and within-site supporting habitats for SPAs.
 'Functional land' would not usually be considered an interest feature of the site (although it may be important to the integrity of some interest features).